Roi-Bruchim/School-Escape/Formal-elements.md

 # Main Title: Game Name

-**tagline:** A short, catchy marketing line that describes the game.
+**tagline:** Get through school to find your way to escape home!

 ## Game Essence

-Describe the main idea of your game (concept) in three to four sentences.
+The player, stuck in school, must find a way to escape.
+They interact with other students in different classrooms, solving exercises in math, English, and programming to assemble pieces of a key to the principal’s office.
+Once inside, they can grab the school gate key to finally escape.

-Specify the platform for your game (e.g., PC, mobile, web).
+Platform: PC (Unity)

-Insert a screenshot illustrating the game as you envision it.
+*** Insert a screenshot illustrating the game as you envision it.

 ---